William Warbrick: Professional Rugby league

 On 4 November 2021, Warbrick signed with the Melbourne Storm on a two-year contract.
 He spent the majority of the 2022 season playing for Melbourne's affiliate club Sunshine Coast Falcons, scoring ten tries from 14 appearances in the Queensland Cup.

 In round 1 of the 2023 NRL season, Warbrick made his NRL and Melbourne Storm debut against the Parramatta Eels.
 He had his Storm debut jersey (cap 225) presented to him by his sister.

 Warbrick played a total of 25 games for Melbourne in the 2023 NRL season and scored 17 tries as Melbourne finished third on the table.
 In the semi-final against the Sydney Roosters, he scored a try with two minutes remaining to win the game for Melbourne.
 The following week, Warbrick played in the clubs preliminary final loss against Penrith.

 Warbrick played a total of 24 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Warbrick played in Melbourne's 2024 NRL Grand Final loss against Penrith.

-Warbrick played only seven games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
+Warbrick played only seven games for Melbourne in the 2025 NRL season including their 26–22 2025 NRL Grand Final loss against Brisbane.

+2026

+On 30 March 2026, the Melbourne outfit announced that Warbrick would depart the club at the end of the season and take up a three-year deal with the New Zealand Warriors.
+Warbrick played his last game for Melbourne after suffering a season ending Achilles rupture against the Sydney Roosters in round 20.
+Warbrick played a total of 18 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.